-If you use (or plan to use) a dropshipper, fulfillment provider, or 3PL with your ShipStation account, you have a few options available which are detailed in the article below.
+If you use (or plan to use) a dropshipper, fulfillment provider, or 3PL (Third-Party Logistics ) with your ShipStation account, you have a few options available that are detailed in the article below.

 Keep in mind, the examples below provide guidance, but may need to be altered to fit your specific needs.

 ShipStation partners with a network of fulfillment providers who can provide fulfillment services for your business.
 Check out our article, What to Look for When Selecting a Fulfillment Provider, if you are thinking about using a dropshipper, fulfillment service, or 3PL.